yankagan/PMM-DRD/README.md

 How to Run the Code
 --------------------
 Open MATLAB and run Demo_TB.m from the TB folder.
-It will compile the C++ mex files during the first run.
+It will compile all the necessary C++ mex files.
-Tested on Linux and Windows machines running MATLAB 8.4.
+Tested on Linux and Windows machines running MATLAB 8.2 and 8.6.

 Comments
 ---------